+We saw a wide range of policies and procedures in place which provided staff with clear information about current legislation and good practice guidelines.
+This meant staff had clear information to guide them on good practice in relation to people's care.
 We found written evidence to show that the registered manager had an appropriate system in place used to assess and monitor the quality of the service.
-The registered provider explained that she, the registered manager and nursing staff were involved in auditing different aspects of the service provided.
+The registered manager explained that she, the registered manager and nursing staff were involved in auditing different aspects of the service provided.
 We saw evidence of these audits, and saw that the system had flagged up areas of concern, and minor issues relating to care delivery and service provision.
 These issues had been actioned, and dealt with appropriately.
-However, we noted that the registered provider had undertaken a management review the week before our inspection, and although she had engaged in discussion with staff, toured the home and reviewed paperwork, she had failed to identify some of the quality issues we had identified during our visit.
 We found daily records to show that various people at the home had been involved in incidents that required notification to the Commission and/or the local Safeguarding team, and that notifications had been processed and sent in a timely manner.